Skip to main content

 Color Grading

-The process of altering and enhancing the color of a motion picture, video image, or still image electronically, photo-chemically, or digitally.
+The post-production process of altering and enhancing the color of a motion picture or video.

 Color grading (or Color Correction) is used to establish a visual mood.
 The most famous modern example is the 'Teal and Orange' look, which contrasts cool shadows with warm skin tones to make the image pop.